inbarhub/DDPM_inversion/README.md

 ![](imgs/teaser.jpg)
 Our inversion can be used for text-based **editing of real images**, either by itself or in combination with other editing methods.
-Due to the stochastic manner of our method, we can generate **diverse outputs**, a feature that is not naturally available with methods relying on the DDIM inversion.
+Due to the stochastic nature of our method, we can generate **diverse outputs**, a feature that is not naturally available with methods relying on the DDIM inversion.

 In this repository we support editing using our inversion, prompt-to-prompt (p2p)+our inversion, ddim or [p2p](https://github.com/google/prompt-to-prompt) (with ddim inversion).<br>
 **our inversion**: our ddpm inversion followed by generating an image conditioned on the target prompt.